wraithan/resume/docs/skills.rst

 If I am going to write a web app, and probably going to start with ``django-admin.py startproject <project name>``.
 I've been using it for years now on projects both large and small.

-The community encourages writing resuable code and sharing it which agrees strongly with how I feel about writing software.
+The number and type of projects I've done is too large to enumerate here, but here are some highlights:

+* Three sites that shared the same code base and served a large number of users.
+* OAuth2 (spec 10 and 11) based signup and authentication.
+* Numerous small community and business sites.

 ######
 Celery